-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.

-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30 day supply of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 108 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 108 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply. - For those members who experience a change in the level of care they have been receiving, such as transition from one facility or treatment center to another:
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply.